 When buying a good ball head for your tripod you will often be confronted by the choice: Lever-release clamp or screw-knob clamp?
-In this article I want to discuss the pros and cons of each clamp type, and make some recommendations as to when each of them would be the best solution.
+In this article, I want to discuss the pros and cons of each clamp type, and make some recommendations as to when each of them would be the best solution.

 Before we get started, let’s make sure we’re all on the same page.
 When talking about lever-release or screw-knobs clamps in photography, we’re always talking about clamps that use the Arca-Swiss standard.
 As the name implies, this quick-release clamp standard was invented by Arca-Swiss, but when the patent expired it was quickly adopted throughout the industry as the de-facto standard.

 Arca-Swiss clamps work with matched Arca-Swiss dovetail plates and they allow you to securely clamp a camera to a ball head without having to simply screw the camera onto a threaded stud.
-If you’re using one of these quick-release clamps, you’ll need have an Arca-Swiss standard dovetail plate or L bracket on your camera.
+If you’re using one of these quick-release clamps, you’ll need to have an Arca-Swiss standard dovetail plate or L bracket on your camera.

 Related reading: 3 Reasons You Should Be Using an L Bracket on Your Camera

 Lever-release clamps have spring-loaded jaws that are actuated by a lever.
 The lever has three positions: closed, half-open and open.
 When closed, the jaws are clamped tight onto the dovetail plate and prevent all movement.
-In the half open position, the jaws are loosened to allow the plate to slide left and right, but you cannot remove the plate entirely.
+In the half-open position, the jaws are loosened to allow the plate to slide left and right, but you cannot remove the plate entirely.
 This is a safe way to make a slight tweak to your camera’s position but without the fear of dropping the camera.
 Small studs on the dovetail plate or bracket prevent the camera from sliding out of the clamp on either side.
 In the fully open position, the camera or lens can be lifted directly off the clamp.

 The benefit of a lever-release clamp is the speed at which you can attach and detach a camera from the clamp.
 It is significantly faster than a screw-knob clamp and therefor suits photographers who often find themselves in a hurry.
 In most cases, the lever-release clamp is also more compact as it lacks the long protruding knob on the side.